Tilko/SerDesJavaDataModelGenerator/README.md

 	myApiSpec.toYaml(false); //=> returns the Yaml code
 }
 ```
-The boolean argument of toYaml ("isStartingNestedSequenceWithNewLine") specify if you want that list look like that (false):
+The boolean argument of toYaml ("isStartingNestedSequenceWithNewLine") specify if you want that list looks like that (false):
 ```yaml
 - - e00
   - e01